 To date, the Company has assembled a portfolio of royalty interests on uranium projects and physical uranium holdings.
 URC's longterm strategy is to gain exposure to uranium prices by owning and managing a portfolio of geographically diversified uranium interests, including uranium royalties and streams, debt and equity investments in uranium companies and physical uranium.
 The Company also engages in the purchase and sale of physical uranium from time to time.
-In executing this strategy, the Company seeks interests that provide it direct exposure to uranium prices, without the direct operating costs and concentrated risks that are associated with the exploration, development and mining of uranium.
 From time to time, the Company also seeks further exposure to uranium through investments in funds and other equities.